Baby-Markt/data-sync/README.md

 # DataSync

-It's a babymarkt.de Slacktime project by Arkadius Jonczek to sync database table entries from different data source and destination types.
-It also supports different adapters if neccessary and is fully extensible.
+It's a babymarkt.de Slacktime project by Arkadius Jonczek to synchronize databases.

+The synchronization is made from the data source to the data destination.
+You can configure which database tables should be synchronized.

+You can use a direct connection to your data (e.g. MySQL Server) or you can use a adapter (e.g. JSON-RPC) if you do not have direct access to your data (e.g. MySQL Server).

 ![data-sync](data-sync.png)

+## Integrations

+The data-sync project supports the following drivers and adapters for now.

+### Drivers

+- MySQL

+### Adapters

+- JSON-RPC

 ## Configuration

-Create a parameters.yml file for the server and client configuration.
+Create a parameters.yml file for the data sync configuration.

 ```bash
 cp app/config/parameters.yml.dist app/config/parameters.yml